 Abarim Publications' online Biblical Hebrew Dictionary

-The two root-verbs בלל (bll) and יבל (ybl) both have to do with a flowing or a conveying.
+The two verbs בלל (bll) and יבל (ybl) both have to do with a flowing or a conveying.
 Officially they're not related but their forms are certainly adjacent, and they produce similar derivations:

 HAW Theological Wordbook of the Old Testament says about the use of the Hebrew verb בלל (balal) in the Bible: "A ritualistic term used of mixing oil into the flour or meal of the cereal offering until every particle of flour was mingled or anointed with oil".

 All but one of the occurrences of this verb have to do with mingling or mixing, and that usually of oil with flour (Exodus 29:2, Leviticus 2:4, Numbers 8:8).
-Only once is this verb used in the sense of anointing a human person: in Psalm 92:10 the Psalmist cries out, "Thou has exalted my horn like that of the wild ox; I have been anointed with fresh oil".
+But the core meaning of this verb is to saturate, that is to fill something until that something can not absorb any more.
+In Psalm 92:10 the Psalmist cries out, "Thou has exalted my horn like that of the wild ox; I have been saturated with fresh oil".

 The derivatives of this verb are: